jimenofonseca/WoW-SG/README.md

  ## How does it work

- This is the code for the control and real-time data visualization of a mini-weather station mounted on a small plastic robot car.
+ This is the code for the control and real-time data visualization of a mini weather-station mounted on a small plastic robot car.
  It is a great starting point for learning about two way comunications with micro-controllers (in C++) and on how to create a web-based dashboard (in python).
  The car can be operated with the Joystick in the dashboard or with the line-tracking sensor onboard (see more information about the avialable operation modes in the next graph).